opentraveldata/opentraveldata/README.md

 Development
 ============
-This is the master repository of the open travel data project.
+This is the master repository of the Open Travel Data (OPTD) project.
 For backwards compatability reasons, all changes are synced back to the [old repository](https://github.com/opentraveldata/optd).